fatmhanafow/MyStudentProject/README.md

 ## Prerequisites

 Before running this program, make sure you have a C++ compiler installed.
-The program has been written and tested with C++11.

 ## Compilation and Execution